J. D. Ford

 J. D. Ford (born November 6, 1982) is an American politician, currently a member of the Indiana Senate.
-Elected in the 2018 elections, he represents Senate District 29 as a member of the United States Democratic Party.
+Elected in the 2018 elections, he represents Senate District 29 as a member of the Democratic Party.
 He earned a bachelor's degree from University of Akron in criminal justice and political science and a master's degree in education from Purdue University Northwest.
+He is the Democratic nominee for Indiana's 5th congressional district in 2026, and will face Republican incumbent Victoria Spartz in the general election.

-He was the first, and as of 2025, openly LGBT person elected to Indiana's state legislature.
+He was the first, and as of 2025 the only, openly LGBT person elected to Indiana's state legislature.

 He first ran for Indiana Senate District 29 in 2014 and lost to Republican incumbent Mike Delph but won four years later in a rematch.

-In September 2020, he made a guest appearance on the podcast The Popular Vote.